 I don't remember much about being a toddler, but one memory does stand out in my mind.
 I remember my sister rolling around in her walker.
-She must have been about a year old.
 I don't think I liked her very much.
+She was two years younger than me.
 She came up to me in that walker and pulled my hair.
-I got so mad that I pushed her over.
-I remember her lying on the green carpet, entrapped in that walker, its wheels spinning, crying her brains out.
-I thought it was pretty funny at the time, but my mom was pretty mad at me for being so mean!
+I got so mad at her that I pushed her over.
+She lay on the green carpet of the apartment we lived in, crying her brains out.
+My mom was pretty mad at me for that!